 The Machine Poetics Group focuses on practice-based research that explores the expressiveness of technology as a design medium.
 Our work seeks to understand how technology can evolve beyond traditional roles, seamlessly integrating into products, systems, and environments to enhance human experience.

-Critical Technology – Technology is becoming more than just a tool for embodying or exploring future possibilities—it is now a medium for evoking critical thoughts, theories, and retrospection.
-We explore how technology can be used to challenge existing paradigms and provoke deeper human-centered reflections on societal and cultural issues.
+Critical Technology – Technology is becoming more than just a tool for enabling futures—it is now a medium for evoking critical interrogation, theories, and retrospection.
+We explore how technology materials can be used to challenge existing paradigms and provoke reflections on societal and cultural issues.

 Human-Machine Symbiosis – We investigate interfaces where computational systems become extensions of the human self.
 Our research envisions personalized systems that augment cognitive, motor, and perceptual abilities while preserving human agency and ownership, where the system becomes a natural part of one's existence.